 4. Episode start date

-I am converting bulk update submissions to CDS version 6.
+I am converting bulk update submission for CDS.
 I am being told by our supplier that the Consultant Episode Start Date has to fall between the report period start and report period end dates even though we run a quarters data at a time and have very long stay Patients.
 Please can you clarify further?